tolaxxi/Tutorials/typescript.md

 npx tsc --init
 ```

+P.s you can use vite

+## Recommendation

+If you’re starting fresh → use Vite’s TypeScript template.
+It’s cleaner, no extra setup, and avoids mistakes in tsconfig.json.

+If you’re migrating an existing JS app → install TypeScript manually.

 ## Annotations

 used to specify the data type of a variable ,parameter, function return value and other type of values . it helps developer catch errors in early stage of development by allowing them to specify what types of values can be assigned to a given variable